DMArens/CTF-Writeups/2017/CSAWQuals/reverse/realism-400.md

 At 0x00b2 it compares this calcuation with an array in memory.
 So we have a simple algorithm, a starting condition for mm5, and the end results of each.
-I just wrote a simple python script to solve this using Z3
+I just wrote a simple python script to solve this using Z3.

-This is the python script I wrote to solve it with z3:
 [solution script](realistic.py)

 flag{4r3alz_m0d3_y0}